-Does an attorney play any role in a divorce mediation?
+Does an attorney play any role in divorce mediation?

 - Act as a legal consultant.
-During divorce mediation you can ask your attorney any questions you may have about the process.
-Your personal divorce lawyer can also help you with negotiation techniques and may be able to come up with solutions you haven’t thought of.
+During divorce mediation, you can ask your attorney any questions you may have about the process.
+Your divorce lawyer can also help you with negotiation techniques and may be able to come up with solutions you haven’t thought of.

 - Read over any agreements.
 An attorney can review any written agreements prepared by the divorce mediator to make sure the document is a legally binding one.
 He or she can also make sure that the document you are going to sign reflects your wishes as discussed in the negotiation process.

 - Prepare legal documents.
 An attorney can communicate with the court, helping you prepare the papers for an uncontested divorce once your divorce settlement agreement is reached.
 In most cases, you will also still need to hire an attorney to shepherd your divorce through the county’s legal system.